 Don’t underestimate the workout kissing provides to your mouth and jaw.
 It’s said this improves circulation, keeping your cheeks tight and even reducing wrinkles!

 Kissing determines our compatibility with a potential mate.
 Many biologists believe it’s the first way of determining who in nature you’re most compatible with.
 How often has a first-kiss been the deal-breaker to your budding love affair?
 All for good reason it would seem.

+And that folks, is why people kiss.
 In conclusion, if you’re on the hunt for your mate, snogging a few toads might actually be the answer to finding your prince.